Taste of Zambia: A Culinary Journey

 Kapenta (Dried Fish)

-Kapenta is a small, dried freshwater fish typically fried and served as a side dish with nshima.
+Popular foods in Zambia include Kapenta, a small, dried freshwater fish typically fried and served as a side dish with nshima.
 These fish are packed with flavour and are often sautéed with onions and tomatoes, giving them a savoury and slightly tangy taste.
 For those who love seafood, Kapenta is a must-try dish that reflects the importance of freshwater fish in Zambian diets.

 Bream (Tilapia)